vackosar/vackosar.github.io/_drafts/2020-11-29-LamdaNetworks-vs-Attention.md

 The embeddings are used as a key matrix in a self-attention variant without softmax function.

-## Comparison with Attention and Performer Attention
+## Comparison with Self-Attention and Performer Attention

 Are there any similarities between Lambda Networks Interactions and Transformer or Performer attention?
+Your thirst for knowledge will be satisfied here, friend!

 In following \\( X \\) will denote input sequence of dimension \\( n \times d \\), where \\( d \\) is the embedding dimension and \\( n \\) is the sequence length.
 The interaction and attention context is the entire input sequence \\( X \\) for simplicity.